kerimoyle/libcellml-tutorials/tutorials/combine2020/annotateModel.rst

 We need to change the other items to have other (also unique) ids.
 The :code:`Annotator` class can create a unique id for an item using the :code:`assignId` function.

-This has many overloaded function signatures so that any annotatable item can be reached. **TODO**

 .. container:: dothis

     **3.d** Assign an automatic id to all of the items with id "polo", except for the one whose type is :code:`UNIT`.